marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_iii.md

 - By removing the `done`  call the parameter is not needed, of course.
 So we remove it.
 - Then there's only one line in the method.
 In JavaScript (ES6) if there's only has one line in the method you can remove the curly braces and bring it up on one line
 - Since there's only one statement in the function now, without curly braces, JavaScript assumes that this a return.
-And `await` is consider redudant for return values.
-I presume (but do not know) it's because we will wait implicilty until the method can return or fail.
+And `await` is consider redundant for return values.
+I presume (but do not know) it's because we will wait implicitly until the method can return or fail.
 No other way out.
 - This is great, but wait there's more: we can also remove the `const co = require('co')` at the top of the file, since it's not used in this code.

 And the tests are still passing!